-Huawei takes on Apple's new iPhone 11 with Mate 30 range
+Huawei hails own apps in Mate 30 challenge to iPhone 11

 “Huawei has Apple soundly beaten when it comes to form factor design but even these beautiful-looking devices are going to struggle to see any volume without the Google ecosystem,” analyst Richard Windsor said in a note before the launch.

-Analysts are keen to learn when the phone will actually ship and how the pricing of the top-end Mate 30 Pro compares with Samsung’s Galaxy S10 5G, which retails at $1,299, and the iPhone 11 Pro that starts at $999 but lacks 5G connectivity.

-Reporting by Douglas Busvine; Editing by Elaine Hardcastle and Alexander Smith
+Reporting by Douglas Busvine; Writing by Alexander Smith; Editing by Elaine Hardcastle and Keith Weir